www.entitymodelling.org - entity modelling introduced from first principles - relational database design theory and

 If, rather than by blindly following current practice, we are to understand what should properly constitute a data model from first principles then we need decide whether the principle of the identity of indiscernibles should be included among these.
 The argument for the principle runs alongs the lines that a data model is a theory of various sorts of things that are in some sense real to us and which for convenience we call ‘real world entities’; databases hold data according to this model and represent these real world entities and relationships.
 Clearly, goes the argument, there must be an unambiguous correspondence between the real word entities and their representations within the database instance — of necessity from the properties of a database entity, a unique real word entity with matching properties must correspond.
 For this to be achieved then it must be so that no two distinct database entities nor any two real world entities may have exactly the same properties, which is to say that the principle of identity of indiscernibles must hold true both of entities within database instances but also of real world entities.
-The counter argument is basically the Max Black counter argument given earlier and as illustrated by the molecular structure example — the real world that we wish to represent just not be like this.
+The counter argument is basically the Max Black counter argument given earlier and as illustrated by the molecular structure example — the real world that we wish to represent just might have indiscernibles that are identical.
 The answer to this dilemma in relational data modelling is to (i) enforce the indiscernibility of identicals in the database model (ii) accept that the principle may not hold of real world entities and thus (iii) to require the introduction of arbitrary distinguishing properties that have no basis in the real world but are simply artefacts introduced for descriptive purposes.
 In the case of descriptions of molecular structure it is common practice, as instanced in the Pubchem database, that the ‘arbitrary distinguishing property’ takes the form of an ordinal — one is assigned to each atom within the structure, in nature there is no such ordinal nor any other such distinguishing feature.